 - Adult-tragedy anime-guy route: Aki Hayakawa character guide and Aki wallpapers, posters, and PFPs.

-- Doomed-romance route: Reze character guide and Reze wallpapers, posters, and PFPs.
+- Doomed-romance route: Reze character guide, Reze wallpapers, posters, and PFPs, and the live Reze rebound post.

 - Panic-survivor mystery route: Kobeni character guide and Kobeni wallpapers, posters, and PFPs.